rn-om-syslab/syslab/README.md

-# syslab snr rsrch

 demo vid https://www.youtube.com/watch?v=2D2NHBw0L-0
-# Multi-Agent UAV Capture and Evasion w/ Adversarial RL
+# Multi-Agent UAV Capture and Evasion with Adversarial RL

-snr rsrch project for Computer Systems Research Lab (SysLab) at TJHSST, May 2026.
+ This is our Senior Research Project for the Computer Systems Research Lab (SysLab) at TJHSST, May 2026.
 Students Owen Murphy and Rishikesh Narayana, co26, advised by Dr. Yilmaz and Dr. Gabor.

 Two drones trained to play tag against each other.
-One tries to catch, one tries to escape.
-Neither was told how.
+One tries to catch and one tries to escape.
 We trained them against each other in simulation using PPO self-play inside a custom PyBullet environment, then deployed the tracker policy onto a real DJI Tello EDU using AprilTag detection as the perception layer.
 The tracker hit 95% capture rate in sim after three million timesteps, and the same policy file, no retraining, no fine-tuning, ran on the actual drone and tracked a moving target + a manually controlled evader.

 The full paper is in `docs/`.

 ---

-## what's in the repo
+## Content

 ```
 sim/            PyBullet training environment and self-play loop